MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-10-28-preventing-accidental-internet-exposure-of-aws-resources-part-1-vpc.md

 ### Option 3: Centralized Egress via Gateway Load Balancer (GWLB) with Firewall

-TODO: Re-write this section.

 [GWLB](https://aws.amazon.com/blogs/aws/introducing-aws-gateway-load-balancer-easy-deployment-scalability-and-high-availability-for-partner-appliances/) is a service intended to enable the deployment of virtual appliances in the form of firewalls, intrusion detection/prevention systems, and deep packet inspection systems.
 The appliances get sent the original traffic [encapsulated via the Geneve protocol](https://aws.amazon.com/blogs/networking-and-content-delivery/integrate-your-custom-logic-or-appliance-with-aws-gateway-load-balancer/).[^99328]

 [^99328]: The usual suspects [Aiden Steele](https://awsteele.com/blog/2022/01/20/aws-gwlb-deep-packet-manipulation.html), [Luc van Donkersgoed](https://web.archive.org/web/20220129101637/https://www.sentiatechblog.com/geneveproxy-an-aws-gateway-load-balancer-reference-application), and [Corey Quinn](https://www.lastweekinaws.com/blog/what-i-dont-get-about-the-aws-gateway-load-balancer/) have written about GWLB.

-The reason why PrivateLink was mostly a non-option was that interface endpoint ENIs have "[Source/destination checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#eni-basics)" enabled, and [you cannot disable it since it is managed by AWS](#why-is-vpc-privatelink-not-a-straightforward-option).
+In the [previous section](#option-2-centralized-egress-via-privatelink-or-vpc-peering-with-proxy), I wrote that PrivateLink was mostly a non-option because interface endpoint ENIs have  "[Source/destination checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#eni-basics)" enabled.

-However, Gateway Load Balancer endpoint ENIs _have "[Source/destination checking](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-eni.html#eni-basics)" disabled_  to support their intended use-cases.
-This enables us to send 0.0.0.0/0 destined traffic to a GWLBe as we did for the TGW in Option 1.
+Gateway Load Balancer endpoint ENIs _have this check disabled_  to support their intended use-cases.
+This enables us to send `0.0.0.0/0` destined traffic to a GWLBe [as we did for the TGW in Option 1](#option-1-centralized-egress-via-transit-gateway-tgw).

 ![alt text](https://i.imgur.com/tIQaTa0.png)
 (No NAT Gateway is necessary here, as the firewall is running in a public subnet and performing NAT.
 [AWS](https://aws.amazon.com/blogs/networking-and-content-delivery/best-practices-for-deploying-gateway-load-balancer/) and [others](https://networkgeekstuff.com/networking/basic-load-balancer-scenarios-explained/) call this two-arm mode.)

 Unfortunately, unless they do decryption, firewalls can't filter on URL paths -- for example, you can't block all of github.com except for github.com/mycompany.
 The better vendors don’t seem to offer decryption; you’re probably better off using a proxy (i.e., the previous option) if you want to filter on URL paths.

-The firewall must support Geneve encapsulation, be invulnerable to SNI spoofing, fast, reliable, and not [susceptible to IP address mismatches](https://chasersystems.com/discriminat/faq/#are-the-out-of-band-dns-lookups-susceptible-to-ip-address-mismatches), so creating an open-source alternative is not easy.
+The firewall must support Geneve encapsulation, be invulnerable to SNI spoofing, fast, reliable, not [susceptible to IP address mismatches](https://chasersystems.com/discriminat/faq/#are-the-out-of-band-dns-lookups-susceptible-to-ip-address-mismatches), and preferably perform NAT to eliminate the need for NAT Gateways, so building an open-source alternative is not easy.

-Regarding specific vendors, [DiscrimiNAT](https://github.com/ChaserSystems/terraform-aws-discriminat-gwlb#deployment-examples) seems superior to Palo Alto Firewall,[^99351] as all you do is [edit some security group descriptions to configure it](https://chasersystems.com/docs/discriminat/aws/quick-start/#viii-configuring-a-whitelist).
-You don't need to sift through a mountain of convoluted materials or UI/UX from the 90s.
-However, DiscrimiNAT would need to add subaccount support for the diagram above to function to read the security groups.
+Regarding specific vendors, [DiscrimiNAT](https://github.com/ChaserSystems/terraform-aws-discriminat-gwlb#deployment-examples) seems much easier to configure compared to e.g. Palo Alto Firewall,[^99351] as all you do is [add FQDNs to security group descriptions](https://chasersystems.com/docs/discriminat/aws/quick-start/#viii-configuring-a-whitelist).
+However, DiscrimiNAT would need to add subaccount support for the diagram above to function to read the security groups in the 'spoke' account.

 [^99351]: These are just my 1st impressions.
 [Dhruv](https://github.com/new23d) didn't pay me to write this.